What is PDA (Pathological Demand Avoidance/Persistent Drive for Autonomy)?

 • Have a panic attack or meltdown if highly anxious – these may result in aggression towards others

-• Unconcerned about impact of behavior on others
+• Unable to be concerned about impact of behavior on others when they are under extreme stress

 • Can behave very differently at school/college to home